YZBruh/android_device_xiaomi_earth/README.md

-# Custom Recovery Device Tree for Xiaomi Redmi 12C (aether)
+# Custom Recovery Device Tree for Xiaomi Redmi 12C NFC (aether)

 The Redmi 12C NFC is a budget range smartphone from Redmi, Released 2022, December 31 This project is licensed under the terms of the Boost Software License